 - Apache 2.0 open-source license with optional enterprise add-ons

-- Support for 12+ LLM providers (OpenAI, Anthropic, AWS Bedrock, Google Vertex)
+- Support for multiple LLM providers, including OpenAI, Anthropic, AWS Bedrock, and Google Vertex

 - Unified AI gateway handling both LLM routing and MCP orchestration